Leaving Cert: Breakthrough in ASTI row over predicted grades

 More than 60,000 students are set to receive calculated grades.
 File photograph: David Sleator/The Irish Times.

-The country’s largest secondary teachers union says it is hopeful that a row over plans to issue Leaving Cert students with predicted grades can be resolved soon.
+The union had claimed legal guarantees were not strong enough and there was a potential for teachers to bear legal costs should civil proceedings be taken against them arising from grading students.

-The Association of Secondary Teachers Ireland (ASTI) has directed its members not to engage in issuing students with predicted grades over a row on how to indemnify teachers against legal action.
+The Department of Education provided a number of clarifications to the union over the scope of the indemnity during the course of Friday.

-The row plunged into doubt plans to award students these grades instead of written exams over the summer.
+The row had plunged into doubt plans to award students calculated grades instead of written Leaving Cert exams over the summer.

-The Department of Education has provided a number of clarifications to the union over the scope of the indemnity today and talks are due to continue over the course of the day.
+However, the ASTI said on Friday afternoon that the department had given an undertaking that in all cases where the indemnity applied, the Chief State Solicitor’s Office would take over the running of the litigation.

-Kieran Christie, the general secretary of the ASTI, told the Irish Times the union was hopeful the impasse can be resolved through further clarifications.
+It said the strengthening of the indemnity will ensure that a teacher will not have to employ a legal team and run the risk of incurring “large irrecoverable costs and expenses”.

 Under department guidelines, the State indemnity will be provided to teachers if they end up being sued as an individual teacher in relation to a student’s grades.